pingcap/docs-cn/op-guide/binary-deployment.md

 A complete TiDB project contains PD, TiKV, TiDB.
 The start-up sequence is PD -> TiKV -> TiDB.

-To learn the TiDB architecture, see [TiDB Architecture](../README.md#TiDB-Architecture).
+Before your start, see [TiDB Architecture](../README.md#TiDB-Architecture) and [Deployment Recommendations](op-guide/recommendation.md).

-To quickly understand and try TiDB, follow [Standalone Cluster Deployment](#standalone-cluster-deployment).
+To quickly understand and try TiDB, see [Single Node Cluster Deployment](#single-node-deployment).

+To try TiDB out and explore the features, see [Multiple Nodes Cluster Deployment for Test](#multiple-nodes-cluster-deployment-for-test).

-To deploy and use TiDB in production, follow [Multi Nodes Deployment](#multi-nodes-deployment).
+To deploy and use TiDB in production, see [Multiple Nodes Cluster Deployment](#multiple-nodes-cluster-deployment).

 ## Download and Decompress the Official Binary Package